Going away on holiday for Christmas isn't for everyone, but it does have some perks.

 Book a berth at Hamilton Island

-When you berth at the Marina, for a fee, you’re given access to the Island Resort facilities, including three swimming pools, Catseye Beach and sunset drinks on One Tree Hill.
+Berthing here gives you access (for a fee) to island facilities including several resort swimming pools, Catseye Beach and sunset drinks at One Tree Hill.

-Santa can still come while you’re on a Christmas Holiday!
+Yes, Santa can still find you on Christmas Holiday!

 holiday for Christmas